hive-engine/steemsmartcontracts/README.md

 # Steem Smart Contracts [![Build Status](https://travis-ci.org/harpagon210/steemsmartcontracts.svg?branch=master)](https://travis-ci.org/harpagon210/steemsmartcontracts)[![Coverage Status](https://coveralls.io/repos/github/harpagon210/steemsmartcontracts/badge.svg?branch=master)](https://coveralls.io/github/harpagon210/steemsmartcontracts?branch=master)

+**NOTE**: master branch is for Steem Engine, for which further development has been discontinued.
+Only Hive Engine is currently under active development; please use the **hive-engine branch**.

  ## 1. What is it?

 Steem Smart Contracts is a sidechain powered by Steem, it allows you to perform actions on a decentralized database via the power of Smart Contracts.